If you’ve gone on Instagram like, ever, you’ve probably heard of Lofoten. If the name doesn’t jog your memory, this photo surely will:

 At Svinøya you can stay in an original rorbu, which are cabins used by fishermen.
 They’re right on the edge of the water, with views of Svolvær’s most beautiful peaks on one side and the open sea on the other.
 And they’re fitted with kitchens, so they’d make a perfect base if you want to stay there for your entire time on Lofoten.

-Though you also should check out their restaurant, Børsen Spiseri, which I’m tempted to say is one of the best places to eat in Lofoten, even though I haven’t actually eaten at that many restaurants there so I probably don’t have the authority to judge.
-But it definitely could be!
+You also should check out their restaurant, Børsen Spiseri, which I’m tempted to say is one of the best places to eat in Lofoten.
+They serve traditional food and the atmosphere in the restaurant is so incredibly cosy, and very Lofoten.

 Okay so I was definitely most excited about seeing Trollfjord, as I had heard that the best way to see Lofoten’s more remote views and untouched beaches is by boat.
 And those views did not disappoint.

-And don’t worry, Lofoten Explorer provides everyone on the boat with warm floating suits and gloves.
+And don’t worry, the safari company provides everyone on the boat with warm floating suits and gloves.
 Though I would recommend wearing a hat without a bobble on top so that you can pull the suit’s hood over it as well.

 I didn’t really get any great photos because I kept getting too excited to think about my camera, plus while the pretty pink light made a beautiful backdrop for watching the eagles, it wasn’t quite light enough for my camera to capture quickly moving objects.